oemof/DHNx/docs/optimization_models.rst

    Fig. 1: Optimisation Input Data

 The structure of the input data might look a bit confusing at the beginning, but provides a lot of options for building up complex district heating models.
-There are two groups of data: geo-referenced data and parameters for the investment optimisation (with might include other oemof-solph related data).
-All data needs to be provided in csv files.
-This means the geo-referenced data does not need to be geo-referenced for this model at all, but probably in many cases, it is the export of four geo-referenced layers (e.g. geopandasdataframe, shp-file, or any other), which are a line layer representing the potential places for the DHS-trenches, and three point layers for the producers, the consumers, and the potential forks of the DHS system.
+There are two groups of data: Firstly, data that describes the components and the connectivity of the network, required by the ThermalNetwork class.
+Secondly, data that is necessary for the investment optimization.
+For now, all data needs to be provided in csv files.
+This means that you do not need to provide a geo-reference for applying an district heating network optimisation model at all.
+Probably, in many cases, it is the export of four geo-referenced layers (e.g. geopandasdataframe, shp-file, or any other), which are a line layer representing the potential places for the DHS-trenches, and three point layers for the producers, the consumers, and the potential forks of the DHS system.
 All geometry information of